FNLF/fnlf-backend/README.md

 4. Please try to be as detailed as possible in your report.
-Include specific information about the environment – operating system and version, browser and version, version of avvik – and steps required to reproduce the issue.
+Include specific information about the environment – operating system and version, browser and version, version of fnlf-backend – and steps required to reproduce the issue.

 Feature Requests & Contribution Enquiries